- Search The Registry

 He published this text with the help of Henry Louis Gates Jr., who motivated him to write the book, and Robert L. Harris, who introduced him to Janet M. Francendese, a senior editor at Temple University Press.
 Cross relates that this book was his attempt to refocus black psychology away from self-hatred and the social pathology model, which had largely prevailed during this time, and bring attention to the variability of one's identity and the phenomenon of identity transformation.
 It largely emphasized the impossibility of describing the black identity as singular or "type ."There is no singular all-encompassing definition of what it means to be black.

 Cross relates to this work that he "discovered major shortcomings in [his] original Nigrescence Model."
 So the second part of Shades of Black includes a revised version of his 1971 Negro-to-Black Conversion Model.
 Cross left Cornell in 1994 for Pennsylvania State University.
-While at Penn State, he assembled a research group that experimentally tested and validated the Cross-Racial-Identity-Scale (CRIS), which has become one of the most widely used social identity measures employed by the Division 45 scholars.
+While at Penn State, he assembled a research group that experimentally tested and validated the Cross-Racial-Identity-Scale (CRIS), one of the most widely used social identity measures employed by the Division 45 scholars.
 The CRIS allows for the measurement and operationalization of identity-concept.
 Cross left Penn State in 2000 to become a part of the Social-Personality Psychology Program at the Graduate Center of the City University of New York (CUNY).
 In 2008, Cross was awarded emeritus status at CUNY, and he continues to serve on dissertation committees in social-personality and developmental psychology for doctoral students at the Graduate Center there.

 Cross briefly lived in Henderson, NV, while serving as Counselor in Education at the University of Nevada–Las Vegas.
 After retiring, Cross and his wife moved to Colorado, although Cross did not remain retired for long.
 He is the former Coordinator for the Higher Education Program in the Morgridge College of Education at the University of Denver.
 He also serves as the President-Elect of Division 45 (Society for the Psychological Study of Ethnic Minority Issues).
 In this role, Cross leads the American Psychological Association group to "encourage research on ethnic minority issues and [apply] psychological knowledge to ethnic minority issues ."The American Psychological Association holds an annual convention, and Cross attended the 2014 convention in Washington, D.C.
 At the convention, Cross emphasized two key topics: (1) the mass incarceration of people of color and (2) the lived experience of LGBT people of color.
 One of the major focuses of Division 45 is highlighting the roles of women, gay and lesbians, and people with disabilities within the American Psychological Association.

 Cross and his daughter have co-authored two works, one on self-concept and the other employing a lifespan perspective to examine racial identity development.
 Cross and his daughter may write a new article about the role of spirituality and personality development.
-Cross relates the transition of the Black identity through a five-stage theory of the acquisition of Black identification.
+Cross relates the transition of the Black identity through a five-stage theory of acquiring Black identification.
 He called this theory Nigrescence, translated as: "the process of becoming Black."
 The five stages of progress are 1.
 Pre-encounter, 2.
 Encounter 3.
 Immersion/Emersion 4.
 Internalization 5.
 Internalization-Commitment.